canturktezer/dropdown-react/README.md

 ### Installation
 To run this application locally, follow these steps:

-1. Clone this repository to your local machine: https://github.com/canturktezer/todo-react.git
+1. Clone this repository to your local machine: git clone https://github.com/canturktezer/todo-react.git
 2. Navigate to the project directory: cd todo-react
 3. Install the required dependencies: npm install
 4. Start the development server: npm start